spicata/spicata-and-11ty/notes/Thermic Reactions.md

 In short, exothermic reactions have a loss of [[Enthalpy|enthalpy]] in their system, whilst endothermic reactions have a gain of enthalpy in their system.

 To easily determine if a reaction is endothermic or exothermic, the temperature of the surrounding can be measured.
-If it rises, its exothermic; if it drops, its endothermic
+If it rises, its exothermic; if it drops, its endothermic.
-### Catalyst
-Catalysts lowers the activation energy that is needed for reaction.
-- are enzymes
--

 ##### [[Collision Theory]]